JayDoesGaming21/Personal-Finance-Tracker-Starter-Project/README.md

 1. Type in whatever your income resource is and add it to the list.
-It can be either one or more income resources that can be tracked and provide an estimated amount on how much money is earned from that income resource monthly.
+It can be either one or more income resources that can be tracked and provide an estimated amount on how much money is earned from those income resources monthly.

 2. Do the same thing for expenses from Step One, except provide the amount that each expense costs in general that has to be spent